akshett/cython_practice/README.md

 However when you introduce cdef type in the cython code, the performance increases significantly by several hundred times for this simple change.

+cdef types in cython specifies appropriate data type from C which increases the computation speed significantly.
+The keyword cdef is used to indicate C data type.

 Behold the power of C!